Hound-fm/podcatcher/README.md

 ```

-### Sync data
+### Sync
-Scan all audio streams to find music and podcasts episodes.
+Scan all audio streams to find music and podcasts episodes, keeping elasticsearch in sync.
-All data will be synced to elastic search.

 ```shell
 poetry run podcatcher sync